The Lua Tarot and Lenormand have been nominated for the 2021 CARTA awards!

 I'm so grateful and honored to have my work be included in the International Tarot Foundation judges' nominees list among some really incredible decks!

-The Lua Tarot has been nominated for "Best Indie Deck" at the WDA 2021 Awards!
-What an incredible honor to be included in this group of amazing deck creators!
+The Lua Tarot has been nominated Best Indie Deck at the WDA 2021 Awards!
+What an honor to be included in this group of incredible deck creators!
 Thank you to the folks who nominated it.

-To be counted, vote soon as the poll closes September 15th (London midnight), which is Tuesday, September 14th, 4:00pm Pacific time.
+To be counted, vote soon as the poll closes Sept 15th (London midnight), Tues., Sept 14th, 4:00pm PST.
+Thank you!

 Today's Lua Tarot “In the Card” description: The Chariot.